More information

 Chemical peels

-A chemical peel can be an excellent option to remove the top layers – or deeper – of skin.
-Chemical peels have improved over the years in both gentleness and skin improvements.
+A chemical peel can be a good option to remove the top layers of skin.
+Chemical peels have improved over the years in both gentleness and effectiveness.

 Chemical peels come in a variety of ingredients and aggressiveness, so the peel chosen for you by your dermatologist will determine the outcomes.